-Investigators are on call 24 hours a day, seven days a week, on a rotational basis, to respond for emergency investigative needs, but are normally available Monday through Friday from 8:00 a.m. to 4:00 p.m. to provide assistance when needed.
+Investigators are on call 24/7, on a rotational basis, to respond for emergency investigative needs, but are normally available Monday through Friday from 8:00 a.m. to 4:00 p.m. to provide assistance when needed.

-The Property and Evidence Section is responsible for securely storing all evidence obtained during criminal investigations from the Sheriff’s Office.
-All of these items must be stored until the criminal case is disposed of in the court system.
-That time frame ranges from a couple of days to several years, depending on the type of crime committed.
+The Property and Evidence Custodian is responsible for securely storing all evidence obtained during criminal investigations.
+All of these items must be stored until the criminal case is disposed of in the court system, which can take several years, depending on the type of crime committed.

 If you have been notified to pick up an item or vehicle that is being held by the Sheriff’s Office, please make arrangements with the Evidence Custodian, Sgt.
 Travis Armitage, by calling (608)339-3304 EXT 850.
 Items may be picked-up by appointment only.